wiryonolau/slim-app/README.md

 All middleware are optionals

-Check docs folder for documentation
+Check wiki folder for documentation

+Skeleton Application is available using [cookiecutter](https://pypi.org/project/cookiecutter/) in [gh:wiryonolau/cookiecutter-slim-app](https://github.com/wiryonolau/cookiecutter-slim-app)